Q: Where can I find the specifications of the robot?

 *For ROS users, hand type set to no motion in the trajectory point

-Q: I am having trouble with the robot’s Bootloader - the arm doesn’t move and the green lights on the joystick keep flashing.
-Where can I find the latest resources?
+Q: The arm doesn’t move and the green lights on the joystick keep flashing.

-A: First, download the latest firmware version here (at the bottom of the page select the appropriate DOF Spherical-Firmware.
+A: Download the latest firmware version here at the bottom of the page select the appropriate DOF Spherical-Firmware.

 You will also need the latest version of Development Center available here and choose "KINOVA® SDK GEN 2 Ultra lightweight robot 1.5.1".
 Follow the release notes (RN) document to install the software properly.